Model H29 - Enigma-II

 making it relatively easy to restore this machine.

-Unfortunately however, the exact layout of the keyboard is
+Although the exact layout of the keyboard was initially

 As each coding wheel has 26 contacts, only 26 letters can be